Join a Current Action Group!

 Idle-Free Schools and Community

-Inspired by a teacher and students at Sonoma Academy, a group of local residents (mostly moms) came together in June 2023 to create an anti-idling campaign in local schools in and around Healdsburg.
-This group recently received a grant from Healdsburg Noon Rotary to implement solutions and cut greenhouse gas emissions in Healdsburg.
+Inspired by a teacher, Dan Karbousky, and students at Sonoma Academy, a group of local residents (mostly moms) came together in June 2023 to create an anti-idling campaign in local schools in and around Healdsburg.
+This group received a grant from Healdsburg Noon Rotary to implement solutions and cut greenhouse gas emissions in Healdsburg.

 Contact Dick Cochran or Stephanie Turk for more information.
 Email healdsburgclimate@yahoo.com and we will connect you with them.